 If you are lucky enough and don’t really experience stress in your office, good for you; however, a certain amount of workplace stress is to be expected, it’s normal.
-Excessive stress, on another hand, can interfere and hugely decrease your productivity and performance, which may further lead to impacting your physical and emotional health.
+Excessive stress while pushing your career forward, on another hand, can interfere and hugely decrease your productivity and performance, which may further lead to impacting your physical and emotional health.
 In order to deal with stress at work, you’ll need to take steps, advised further in the text.

 Just to be clear, stress isn’t always bad – keep it within your comfort zone and you’ll be able to stay more focused, energetic and open to workplace challenges.
 It often provides you with more focus and prevents accidents and costly mistakes.
 However, excess stress, caused by long hours, tight deadlines and general frustration can leave you feeling overwhelmed and understanding stress is the first step towards tackling it.

 Dealing with stress cannot commence until you’ve realized that there’s an excess of it.
 Luckily, the warning signs are pretty much obvious, even though the subject employee may not realize so.
 Here’s what to keep an eye out for:

 - Loss of interest at work and general apathy

 The warning signs of stress should be associated with what may have caused them.
 The above outlined list may be caused by stressors that aren’t work-related and, although these should definitely be dealt with, they fall into a different category of stress.
 Misjudging outside stressors for those that happen in office can lead you to trying to solve problems that aren’t really there, which tends to be frustrating and can cause stress in itself.
 Common workplace stress causes are: